ream/website/docs/guide/introduction.md

 ```

 ::: tip
-By default Ream use current working directory `.`, if you prefer another one you can change the base directory like so: `ream dev ./path/to/dir`.
+By default Ream uses looks for files in current working directory `.`, if you prefer another one you can change the base directory like so: `ream dev ./path/to/dir`.
 :::

 Then populate an entry file at `./index.js` (relative to the base directory):